collective/collective.flexitopic/README.rst

 Flexitopic integrates the easy use of plone collections with a Flexigrid_ AJAX view.
 The criteria from the topic are taken to construct a simple query form to narrow down a search inside a collection.
-Subtopics are displayed inside tabs of the collection.
+Subtopics are displayed inside tabs of the (old style) collection.